Desbordante/desbordante-core/README.md

   - CMake, version 3.13+
   - Boost library, version 1.72.0+

+  To use test datasets you will need:
+  - Git Large File Storage, version 3.0.2+

   ### Building the project
   Firstly, navigate to a desired directory.
   Then, clone the repository, cd into the project directory and launch the build script: